-IRVINE, CALIFORNIA – February XX, 2019 — Inari Medical, Inc. announced today the publication of its 106-patient prospective multicenter FlowTriever Mechanical Pulmonary Embolectomy (FLARE) study for the treatment of intermediate-risk pulmonary embolism (PE).
+IRVINE, CALIFORNIA – May 7, 2019 — Inari Medical, Inc. announced today the publication of its 106-patient prospective multicenter FlowTriever Mechanical Pulmonary Embolectomy (FLARE) study for the treatment of intermediate-risk pulmonary embolism (PE).
 The study was published in JACC: Cardiovascular Interventions.
 FLARE was conducted under the direction of co-principal investigators, Dr. Kenneth Rosenfield, Section Head for Vascular Medicine and Intervention at Massachusetts General Hospital, Boston and Dr. Victor Tapson, Associate Director, Pulmonary and Critical Care Division at Cedars-Sinai Medical Center, Los Angeles.

 The study met both of its primary safety and effectiveness endpoints, showing large and rapid reduction in right heart strain, with no device related major adverse events in the 106 patients enrolled.
 Just two patients received thrombolytic drugs.
 The study also showed patients treated with FlowTriever had much shorter ICU and overall length of stay compared to previously published studies in which thrombolytic drugs were used to treat PE.
-FlowTriever has been used to treat approximately 800 PE patients to date and is the only thrombectomy device cleared by FDA for pulmonary embolism.
+FlowTriever has been used to treat over one thousand PE patients to date and is the only thrombectomy device cleared by FDA for pulmonary embolism.

 “”The results of this trial open the door to an entirely new approach to the treatment of pulmonary embolism.
 It is exciting to be able to offer this potentially life-saving therapy to our patients,” said Dr. Thomas M. Tu, Director of the Pulmonary Embolism Response Team (PERT) at Baptist Health Louisville.